F4S is the ultimate team building tool

 (And to that we say: good riddance!)

-It was well past time to move away from those stuffy old activities, and bring our team building into the 21st century.
+It was well past time to move away from those stuffy old activities and bring our team building into the 21st century.

-That's why we've curated 24 amazing team building activities (read: thoughtful and non-lame) that can even be done remotely.
+That's why we've curated 24 amazing team-building activities (read: thoughtful and non-lame) that can even be done remotely.
 We'll also outline:

-• the skills that each team building exercise builds
+• the skills that each team-building exercise builds

-• the tools you need
+• the tools and team collaboration software you need

 • a suggested frequency to use the team building activity with your team

-• who will particularly love the team building activity (and who might find it stressful)
+• who will particularly love the team-building activity (and who might find it stressful)

 Table of contents